 There are two distinct styles, Arabic and Indian, showcasing the fusion of cultures and architectural styles in Stone Town.
 Arabic doors, with detailed carvings, emphasize Islamic culture, while Indian doors, inspired by Mughal architecture, feature vibrant colors and brass spikes purely for aesthetic purposes.

-4. Shortest war ever recorded happened in Zanzibar
+20. Shortest war ever recorded happened in Zanzibar

-Zanzibar holds the record for hosting the shortest war in recorded history.
+Zanzibar holds the record for hosting the shortest war in history.
 The Anglo-Zanzibar War, on 27 August 1896 lasted 38 minutes.

 The shortest war was triggered by a succession dispute between the United Kingdom and the Zanzibar Sultanate.
 British forces came out as victors after they bombed the Beit al Hukum Palace.

-2. Dhow boats are traditional sailing vessels seen all over Zanzibar
+21. Dhow boats are traditional sailing vessels seen all over Zanzibar

 Dhow, pronounced as ‘dow’, was invented by Arabs or Indians.
 They are made from coconut, teak, or mango wood and have a triangular-shaped sail, first made from coconut or palm leaves and later from cotton.